Single Subject

 *For mathematics: a course in algebra, geometry, mathematics, quantitative reasoning, or statistics.

-Courses must be 3-semester or 4-quarter units, have a grade of B- or better (credit or pass grades acceptable), non-remedial, taken at a regionally accredited college or university, and degree applicable (AA degree application is acceptable).
+To meet BSR by coursework>>Courses must be 3-semester or 4-quarter units, have a grade of B- or better (credit or pass grades acceptable), non-remedial, taken at a regionally accredited college or university (or community college), and be degree applicable (AA degree application is acceptable).

-You need to follow the instructions to submit Request of Basic Skills Requirement Evaluation only after you have started the Department Application and paid the $25 Department Application fee.
+You need to follow the instructions on PAGE 2 of the Request of Basic Skills Requirement Evaluation after you have paid and include the $25 Department Application fee receipt.

-It is your responsibility to meet the Basic Skills Requirement (BSR) by the April 1, 2023 deadline with approved coursework or other options.
+It is your responsibility to meet the Basic Skills Requirement (BSR) by the April 1, 2024 deadline with approved coursework or other options.
+For more information, visit CTC Basic Skills Requirement.

-See the link for options to meet Subject Matter Competency (SMC) Options for meeting the Subject Matter Competency (SMC) requirement:
+Options for meeting the Subject Matter Competency (SMC) requirement:

 Subject Matter Competency Coursework Evaluation Request Information